 Technology and Pharmacy Safety

-UW Hospital's pharmacy staff are extremely well supported by technology that ensures the safety of patients and allows pharmacists more time to care for patients.
+University Hospitals and Clinics pharmacy staff are extremely well supported by technology that ensures the safety of patients and allows pharmacists more time to care for patients.

 "We are the most automated pharmacy department in the country.
-As a result of that, it makes jobs more rewarding," says Steve Rough, UW Hospital and Clinics director of pharmacy services.
+As a result of that, it makes jobs more rewarding," says Steve Rough, UW Hospitals and Clinics director of pharmacy services.
 "The combined use of technicians and the technology that they work with helps free pharmacists to spend more time taking care of patients."
 As a result, pharmacists find themselves participating in more clinical and drug therapy decision-making.

 The combined work of pharmacy technicians and technology has brought the error rate down from 1 percent to 0.01 percent.
 This declining error rate allows UW Health's pharmacy team to devote more time to other integral aspects of the job, such as patient admission drug histories, discharge counseling and cognitive services.